lnis-uofu/SOFA/ARCH/vpr_arch/README.md

 - aib: If the Advanced Interface Bus (AIB) is used in place of some I/Os.
 - multi\_io\_capacity: If I/O capacity is different on each side of FPGAs.
 - reduced\_io: If I/Os only appear a certain or multiple sides of FPGAs
+- <frac>\_dsp<M>: If the FPGA includes M-bit DSP blocks.
+The keyword 'frac' is to specify if the DSP block is fracturable to operate in different modes.
 - <feature\_size>: The technology node which the delay numbers are extracted from.

 Other features are used in naming should be listed here.